openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 There are 10G thick luns and 20G thin luns (10G out of the 20G thin luns are written).
 In this case, free_capacity = 100 - 10 -10 = 80G.

-free: This is calculated in the scheduler by substracting reserved space from free_capacity.
+free: This is calculated in the scheduler by subtracting reserved space from free_capacity.

 volume_size: This is an existing parameter.
 It is the size of the volume to